phusion/traveling-ruby/TUTORIAL-2.md

     require 'paint'
     puts Paint["hello world", :red]

+Then install your gem bundle:

+    $ bundle install

+Verify that your hello world works:

+    $ bundle exec ruby hello.rb
+    hello world (in red)

+Then, using the Rakefile from tutorial 1, create package directories without creating tar.gz files:

+    $ rake package DIR_ONLY=1

+## Installing gems for packaging

+In the previous step, we used Bundler to install gems so that you can run your app during development.
+But you *also* need to run Bundler a second time, to install the gems that you want to include in your package.
+During the packaging phase, the gems installed by this second Bundler invocation will be copied into the packages.

-You must install your gem bundle into some local directory, because during the packaging phase we'll want to copy all the files into the package directories. **You must run Bundler with Ruby 2.1** because the Traveling Ruby binaries are Ruby 2.1, and because Bundler installs into a directory that contains the Ruby version number.
+But first, be aware that **you must run this Bundler instance with Ruby 2.1** because the Traveling Ruby binaries are Ruby 2.1, and because Bundler installs into a directory that contains the Ruby version number.
 If you run Bundler using any other Ruby version, things will fail in a later step.

+So first verify your Ruby version:

     $ ruby -v
     ruby 2.1.x [...]

+Next, install the gem bundle for packaging.
+We do this by copying the Gemfile to a temporary directory and running Bundler there, because passing `--path` and `--without` to Bundler will change its configuration file.
+We don't want to persist such changes in our development Bundler config.

+    $ mkdir packaging/tmp
+    $ cp Gemfile Gemfile.lock packaging/tmp/
+    $ cd packaging/tmp
-    $ bundle install --path packaging/vendor
+    $ BUNDLE_IGNORE_CONFIG=1 bundle install --path ../vendor --without development

-Then, using the Rakefile from tutorial 1, create package directories without creating tar.gz files:

-    $ rake package DIR_ONLY=1
+    $ cd ..
+    $ rm -rf packaging/tmp

+Note that we passed `--without development` so that Rake isn't installed.
+In the final packages there is no need to include Rake.

+Bundler also stores various cache files, which we also don't need to package, so we remove them:

+    $ rm -f packaging/vendor/*/*/cache/*

-## Copying over gems
+## Copying gems into package directories

-Copy over your Bundler gem directory into the package directories:
+Copy the Bundler gem bundle that you installed in the last step, into the package directories:

     $ cp -pR packaging/vendor hello-1.0.0-linux-x86/
     $ cp -pR packaging/vendor hello-1.0.0-linux-x86_64/